isrand/hetsdk/README.md

 **Description**

 Create a new encrypted topic.
+The user creating the topic is hereinafter referred to as the "encrypted topic admin", and only they can perform changes on the topic configuration or participants.

 **Parameters**